RotenInformatik/RI_CodingGuidelines/Part I - C# rules.md

 It is recommended that a file header, if used at all, only contains copyright information as the actual documentation of namespaces, types, and members should be done through XML comments.

+#### One namespace per file

+Never declare more than one namespace per file.

 #### One type per file

 Always put each type in its own source code file which is named exactly as the type (even `delegate` types).